Sophos CEO On How EDR Vendors, Microsoft Are ‘Rethinking’ Security After CrowdStrike Outage

 Microsoft continues to signal it has no intention of restricting Windows kernel access to endpoint security vendors in the wake of the massive CrowdStrike-caused outage in July, while the tech giant also appears open to finding less-severe ways for the kernel to respond to errors caused by security tool updates, Sophos CEO Joe Levy told CRN.

 Levy was among the attendees of the Microsoft-hosted endpoint security summit that included executives from top vendors in the space, including CrowdStrike, on Sept.
-10. The gathering took place at Microsoft headquarters in Redmond, Wash., and was held in response to the globally disruptive Windows outage that began July 19 and lasted for several days afterwards.
+10. The summit took place at Microsoft headquarters in Redmond, Wash., and was held in response to the globally disruptive Windows outage that began July 19 and lasted for several days afterwards.

 [Related: Microsoft: Windows ‘Clearly’ Needs Better Resilience After CrowdStrike Outage]

-In an interview with CRN, Levy described the summit as “very collaborative” — even with the competitive relationships between the 10 vendors in attendance — and indicated that it should end up having a positive impact on how endpoint detection and response (EDR) tools interact with the Windows kernel going forward.
+In an interview with CRN, Levy described the summit as “very collaborative” — even with the competitive relationships between the 10 vendors in attendance — and suggested it should end up having a positive impact on how endpoint detection and response (EDR) tools interact with the Windows kernel going forward.

 Following the July outage and discussions at the recent summit, “I think this is going to result in the endpoint community rethinking the amount of code and the complexity of the code that they introduce into their kernel drivers,” Levy said.